michaeljaboyd/Netconf-Simple/README.md

 # Methods

 ## new
-COnnect to host, create a NETCONF:Simple object, and return the referance
+Connect to host, create a NETCONF:Simple object, and return the object referance
   ```
   my $conn = NETCONF::Simple->new(
 		host => "192.168.1.241",